General Admissions Requirements

 Applying for Financial Aid

-Any applicants wishing to be considered for financial aid must complete all necessary financial aid applications by February 15, 2017.
+Any applicants wishing to be considered for financial aid must complete all necessary financial aid applications by the application deadline.
 Please see Financing Your Degree for more information.